15%

 Endowment plans are a well-established way to invest in a wide range of assets such as stocks, bonds and property and to receive a lump sum at a future date.

-The value of endowment plans is designed to go up not down.
 So they suit relatively cautious investors, or those who want to be confident of receiving that future lump sum.

 They also pay out a lump sum on the death of the investor.